Is Epilepsy A Disability: Facts & Facets To Know

 - The seizure typically can be a generalized one or tonic-clonic

-Around 70% of patients having partial seizures get controlled with proper medication.
-Partial uncontrolled seizures with medication may require a surgical procedure.
+Around 70% of patients with partial seizures can have seizures controlled with proper medication.
+Seizures uncontrolled after the use of medication may require a surgical procedure.

-Epilepsy is not necessarily disabling once it gets under control.
-Therefore, patients require proving epilepsy interferes with daily activities despite taking prescribed anticonvulsant medications (even for three months).
-Patients require showing that alcohol and drug use aren’t contributing to medicine’s lack of effectiveness.
+Epilepsy may not be disabling if it can be controlled.
+To establish disability, patients will have to prove that epilepsy interferes with daily activities despite taking prescribed anticonvulsant medications for as long as three months.
+In some cases, patients may have to prove that alcohol and drug use aren’t contributing to the medicine’s lack of effectiveness.

-Epilepsy qualifies for disability benefits only under specific circumferences.
-Adults having epilepsy can get the epilepsy disability allowance and receive benefits under some conditions.
-The SSA or Social Security Administration evaluates epilepsy regarding its type, duration, frequency, and the nature of seizures.
+Epilepsy qualifies for disability benefits only under specific circumstances.
+Adults with epilepsy may be entitled to an epilepsy disability allowance and receive benefits.
+The Social Security Administration (SSA) evaluates epilepsy according to its type, duration, frequency, and nature of seizures.
+The specific criteria to qualify for Social Security Disability Insurance (SSDI) benefits for epilepsy is complicated and lengthy.

 - Description of the seizure (pre & post symptoms)